 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of insulation and personal possessions.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the positioning of the ceiling hatch within the first floor hallway.